-By default, Logic Apps provides a good first-class experience for JSON, that means when we receive a JSON message, we can tokenize the elements by using a JSON schema inside, for example, a Parse JSON action:
+By default, Logic Apps provides a good first-class experience for JSON, which means when we receive a JSON message, we can tokenize the elements by using a JSON schema inside, for example, a Parse JSON action:

 This will basically create shortcuts or pointers to the fields of the message that we can easily use in other actions without worrying about the query path to each field:

-These tokens or points are, in fact, shortcuts to the query path of those fields providing a good first-class experience:
+These tokens or points are, in fact, shortcuts to the query path of those fields, providing a good first-class experience:

 - body(‘Parse_JSON’)?[‘firstName’]